Kheops411/FHHM/audit_Instructions.md

 1.  **Repository Checkout & Environment Setup:**
     *   Do not work with files from the `main` branch, use only files from the `feat/fix-hmm-viterbi-logic` branch (using `git checkout -b feat/fix-hmm-viterbi-logic origin/feat/fix-hmm-viterbi-logic)
 `
-    *   Set up your Python environment and install requirements
+    *   Set up your Python environment and install requirements in the requirements.txt file
-        ```bash
-        pip install -r requirements.txt
-        ```
+    *   make sure all requirements (numpy, ...) have been installed properly
     *   Compile the C++ reference code to ensure your environment is sound:
         ```bash
         cd cpp && ./compile.sh && cd ..
         ```

 2.  **Initial Test Run:**
+    * inspect, verify and correct every `.py` file in the `./python/tests` folder (**Trust nothing; verify everything.**) :
+        * The only legitimate `.txt` files that can be used in any test are:
+            * those you generated yourself
+            * those in scores folder
+            * cpp/Code/param_FHMM2.txt
+            * cpp/Code/param_FHMM2.txt
+        * check : What is the test supposed to test ?
+Does it do it correctly ?
+Does it use existing files?
+Are they legitimate?
+        * corrigcorrects the tests
-    *   Execute the existing test suite once to establish a baseline.
+    *   Execute the corrected test suite once to establish a baseline.
         ```bash
         pytest -v
         ```